eweinhaus/ClipForge/README.md

 - **H.264 codec only**: Limited codec support in MVP
 - **No transitions or effects**: Basic cuts only (for now)
 - **macOS only**: Windows and Linux support planned
+- **Timeline width calculation**: Fit-to-screen could be more accurate

 ---